TheNoFace/now_downloader/README.md

   -i  | --id [number]         ID of the show to download

 Options:
-  -c  | --custimer [second]   Custom sleep timer before starting script
-                              WARNING: Mandatory if today is not the broadcasting day --chat (all)          Print live or recent manager's chats and save into file
+  -c  | --chat                Print live or recent host/manager's chats and save into file
+        --chat-all            Print live or recent chats and save into file
+                              NOTE: File is saved after the show has finished (ONAIR -> END) --custimer [second]   Custom sleep timer before starting script
-                              all: Print live or recent chats and save into file -f  | --force               Start download immediately without any time checks --info                Display detailed info of the show -k  | --keep                Do not delete original audio stream(.ts) file after download finishes
+                              NOTE: Mandatory if today is not the broadcasting day -f  | --force               Start download immediately without any time checks --info                Display detailed info of the show -k  | --keep                Do not delete original audio stream(.ts) file after download finishes